1335 ON THE IMPORTANCE OF JUNK 03-20-26

 only, as a dust collector…

-But it shocks me when I hold it during a play-time-talk
+But it still surprises me when I hold it,

 TU-2-9888